InformaticsMatters/docker-rdkit/README.md

 We have now started to handle the RDKit postgres cartridge in a debian environment as a series of `informaticsmatters/rdkit-cartridge-debian` images.
 This started with the `Release_2018_09` images.

-If you want to use the cartridge in the `informaticsmatters/rdkit-build:latest` image then try something like this:
+If you want to use the cartridge in the `informaticsmatters/rdkit-cartridge-debian:latest` image then try something like this.

 ```
+# start the container
+$ docker run -d --name rdkitcartridge informaticsmatters/rdkit-cartridge-debian:latest

+# connect to the container
-$ docker run -it --rm -u postgres informaticsmatters/rdkit-cartridge-debian:latest bash
+$ docker exec -it -u postgres rdkitcartridge bash
-postgres@db485abc2f02:/rdkit$ service postgresql start
-[ ok ] Starting PostgreSQL 10 database server: main.
+# run psql and create a database
 postgres@db485abc2f02:/rdkit$ psql
 psql (10.4 (Debian 10.4-2))
 Type "help" for help.